 Of course what you allow into your brain is the starting point for how we think.
 And whether we think intuitively (system one) or more rationally (system two) what’s in our head affects our decisions.

-Respect the attic
+Respect the Memory Attic

 As Holmes tells Watson, “I consider that a man’s brain originally is like a little empty attic, and you have to stock it with such furniture as you choose.”